ulflulfl/homeautomation/audio/Media_Player_Experiments.md

 * [Ikea Symfonisk Bookshelf Gen.2](https://www.ikea.com/de/de/p/symfonisk-regal-wifi-speaker-weiss-smart-generation-2-50506587/) (Ikea Deutschland)
 * [https://www.music-assistant.io/player-support/sonos/](https://www.music-assistant.io/player-support/sonos/) (Music Assistant: Sonos specific infos)

 Initially, the Music Assistant "playbar" wasn't noticing when the speaker is playing something - so I could start a track but couldn't even stop the playing.
-Reason for this was the firewall (ufw) on the docker container host which "filtered" the notifications from the speaker to Music Assitant.
+Reason for this was the firewall (ufw) on the docker container host which "filtered" the notifications from the speaker to Music Assistant.

 These speakers are suitable for kitchen/bathroom but not for intense listening IMHO.